javednurani/sopheonPOC/source/Sopheon.CloudNative.Environments/README.md

+# Intro
+This solution allows for management of "Environments" and other Azure resources to enable a product-led cloud-native product offering.

+Major components include:
+* Azure B2C Custom policy definitions, including SignUp and ChangePassword user journeys, etc.
+* Entity Framework model, migrations and Repositories, meant to run on SQL Server
+* Azure Functions for CRUD operations against the Environments data store
+* Unit tests on most of the above

+# Running Locally

-# Running a SQL Server Docker container
+## Running a SQL Server Docker container locally
+- TODO: clean this up
 Docker Desktop > Add Folder Sharing > E:\dev\envm
 - (or, your local path to the 'Sopheon Environment Management' repo folder)
 - this will enable Docker shared volumes between host and container, in the E:\dev\envm\dockervolumes folder.